64lines/deeplearning-faces-generator/README.md

-## Python Faces Generator using Generative Adversarial Networks (GANs)
+## Deep Learning Faces Generator using Generative Adversarial Networks (GANs)

-This faces generator will generate random 128x128 faces using celebrities faces as training set.
+Faces generator that can generate random 128x128 faces using celebrities faces as training set.

 To use this generator you need install the following packages.